-The Principle of Two
+The Principle of Two September 20

 If you have two coats, he replied, give one to the poor.
 If you have extra food, give it away to those who are hungry.

-In the preceding verse the people asked John the Baptist, “What shall we do then?”
+In the preceding verse, the people asked John the Baptist, “What shall we do then?”
 And verse 11 was his answer.
 The principle of two is two definitions of one answer.

-If you continue to read this chapter you will notice he took one answer and gave two more definitions.
-The publicans asked “Master, what shall we do?” the answer, “Take no more than that which was appointed you.”
+If you continue to read this chapter, you will notice he took one answer and gave two more definitions.
+The publicans asked, “Master, what shall we do?” the answer, “Take no more than that which was appointed you.”
 The soldiers asked, “What shall we do?” the answer, “Do violence to no man, neither accuse any falsely; and be content with your wages.”

 What must I do to inherit eternal life?
-He told Jesus he had kept all the commandments, Jesus basically said, you lack treasure in heaven give away everything and come follow Me.
+He told Jesus he had kept all the commandments; Jesus said, you lack treasure in heaven give away everything and come follow Me.

-Just like the rich young ruler, the first group had issues with being self-centered, placing their faith in wealth rather than God.
+Like the rich young ruler, the first group had issues with being self-centered, placing their faith in wealth rather than God.

-In modern-day terms when you get new clothes take the time to sort out your old ones and donate them, and make an offering to your local food banks.
+In modern-day terms, when you get new clothes, take the time to sort out your old ones and donate them, and make an offering to your local food banks.

-But here is the principle of two, my son Theo, was reading his bible one-day, when he read this verse (Luke 3:11) the Lord spoke to him and told him these words:
+But here is the principle of two, my son Theo was reading his bible one day, when he read this verse (Luke 3:11), the Lord spoke to him and told him these words:

-The Lord doesn’t want us broke or destitute, He wants us debt-free so that we can give abundantly.
+The Lord doesn’t want us broke or destitute.
+He wants us debt-free so that we can give abundantly.

 He is: Jehova-Jireh